Sjundby Manor: 18th century

 At the end of the 17th century Tomas Teuterström bought Sjundby.
 Teuterström was knighted by the king of Sweden and his last name was changed to Adlercreutz.
 This was the start of the Adlercreutz family's ownership of Sjundby that has lasted over 300 years.

 During the Great Wrath Sjundby was badly damaged.
 For example, fireplaces and windows were destroyed when the manor house was robbed of all movables.
 Also St. Peter's Church in Siuntio was greatly damaged and therefore services were held at Sjundby for a while.

 After the Treaty of Nystad in 1721 the new owner of Sjundby, Helena Adlercreutz, started to renovate Sjundby.
 The renovation was hardly finished when Sjundby caught fire which ended up destroying the whole roof of the manor on 1 May 1723.

 19th century

+Sjundby in Schjerfbeck's painting from 1927.

 During the 19th century after the Finnish War between 1808–1809 Sweden loses the area of Finland to Russia.
 The Grand Duchy of Finland gets a strong autonomy in the Russian empire and life at Sjundby goes on.
 An observation tower designed by painter Helene Schjerfbeck's brother Magnus Schjerfbeck is built on the grounds of Sjundby in 1892.
 At that time Sjundby was owned by Tomas Adlercreutz, Helene Schjerfbeck's godfather.
-Schjerfbeck even painted landscapes depicting Sjundby.
+Schjerfbeck has painted various landscapes depicting Sjundby, such as The Old Manor House (1901) and Sjundby Manor (1927).
+Additionally her earliest sketchbooks have drawings depicting life in Sjundby.

 During the 19th century Aldercreutzes of Sjundby had an own ship called Vänskapen (English: friendship).
 The family sailed from Sjundby for example to Helsinki, St. Petersburg, Stockholm and even Spanish coastal towns.